Warren Zimmermann: Bosnian War

+It has been alleged, likely originally by Nikolaos Stavrou in 1994, that at a supposed meeting between Zimmermann and Bosnian Muslim leader Alija Izetbegović on 28 March 1992 Zimmerman encouraged Izetbegović to repudiate the Carrington–Cutileiro plan; however there is no evidence that such a meeting took place and substantial evidence that it did not.

 As the Bosnian conflict developed into a full war during spring 1992, Zimmermann supported the policy of foreign military interventionism.

 According to journalist Samantha Power, the author of A Problem from Hell: America and the Age of Genocide, Zimmermann's career in Yugoslavia was marked by "frustration with the resistance of the Bush administration to intervene".
 His last official act before he was recalled to the United States on 16 May 1992, was to write a confidential memo called "Who Killed Yugoslavia?" to the secretary of state.
 Each of the five sections of the memo was headed by a verse from the poem "Who Killed Cock Robin?".
 In Zimmermann's analysis, the nationalism of the Balkan leaders had led to the demise of the country.

 Zimmermann resigned from the diplomatic service in 1994 in protest at President Bill Clinton's reluctance to intervene in the Bosnian War.
 He campaigned to persuade the U.S. that it must act to end what he reportedly saw to be "Serbian aggression in the killing fields of Bosnia" and was of the opinion that "NATO air strikes against the Serbs at any point during the war would have stopped the war and brought a negotiated agreement".

 Zimmermann went on to teach at Johns Hopkins University (1994–96) and Columbia University (1996–2000), and spoke out against human rights violations.